longbill/jquery-date-range-picker/README.md

 ##Events##

-Two events will be triggered on the date range picker DOM
+Three events will be triggered on the date range picker DOM
 ```javascript
 $('#dom-id')
 .dateRangePicker()